brownplt/pyret-lang/docs/introduction.markdown

     print("Hello World!")

 Bonus: when you call `print()`, it first calls the builtin `tostring()` function on the argument.
-This does sensible things with base values, but for more complicated things, if you define a `tostring` method, it will use that instead.
+This shows sensible representations for base values, but for more complicated objects, if you define a `tostring` method, it will use that instead.

 #### Comments